AlertaDengue/UpdateHistoricoAlerta/README.md

 - Creates and activates a Python virtual environment (`venv`) and installs project-specific dependencies listed in `requirements.txt`.

 #### `test-venv`:
-- Creates the Python virtual environment (`venv`) if it doesn't already exist.
+- Creates the Python virtual environment (`venv`) if it doesn't already exist and test it.

 #### `create-vault-config`:
 - Creates a new vault configuration file using `ansible-vault create`.
 This file is used for securely storing sensitive data.